terry-teppo/truthspec-doctrine/meta_TruthSpec.md

 > 🧩 Doctrine Axiom:
 > A system object must declare only the properties, behaviors, and relationships necessary to fulfill its semantic contract.
 Nothing more, nothing hidden.

+> 🧩 Doctrine Anecdote:
+> Understanding emerged when I realized that a query must speak the truth of its schema.
+> `x.table = y.table` only works if both sides know each other.

 ---

 ## 🧩 TruthSpec Schema